webarch-coop/ansible-role-upgrade/README.md

 ### upgrade_apticron

-If `upgrade_apticron` is `true` a MTA will be installedi for `apticron`, this needs to be false for servere that already have a MTA listening on a SMTP port.
+If `upgrade_apticron` is `true` a MTA will be installed for `apticron`, this needs to be false for servers that already have a MTA listening on a SMTP port.
 It defaults to `false`.

 ## upgrade_chroot